Explore the Levels of Change Management

 1. Build Support for the Change

-The first step in engaging people managers as leaders of change is getting them on board with the change.
-People managers must support a change before they can successfully lead their teams through the change process.
-From an ADKAR perspective, this means that people managers must have sufficient Awareness of the need for change and Desire to participate and support the change before engaging their direct reports.
-To achieve this, your change management plans need to include specific elements aimed at building support with people managers.
+The first step in engaging people managers as leaders of change is getting them on board.
+People managers must support a change before they can successfully lead their teams through it.
+From an ADKAR perspective, this means ensuring managers have sufficient Awareness of the need for change and Desire to participate before engaging their direct reports.

 BPCM-12-Blog Images-PreferredSenders-Callouts